Electronics and semiconductor manufacturing industry in India: Domestic production

-In 2012–13, 2013–14, and 2014–15, the total amount of electronic goods produced domestically was ₹164,172 crores, ₹180,454 crores, and ₹190,366 crores, respectively.
-India's electronics hardware manufacturing sector is expected to generate $104 billion in electronic goods by 2020, up from $32.46 billion in 2013–14.
-India produced 1.6% of the world's electronics gear in FY13.
+In 2023, the total value of electronic goods produced domestically was $101 billion.
+India's electronics hardware manufacturing sector is expected to generate at least $278 billion in electronic goods by 2030.
+India produced 4% of the world's electronics gear in FY23.
 With 31% of the entire production of electronic goods in India in FY13, the communication and broadcasting equipment industry held a leading position, followed by consumer electronics at 23%.
 In the April–June quarter of 2015, 24.8% of the cellphones transported into the nation were either assembled or made in India, an increase from 19.9% the quarter before.

 Out of the 220 million mobile sets that were shipped in India in 2015–16, 110 million of those units were either manufactured or assembled there in the past year, up from 60 million the year before.
 The value of mobile handset production increased by 185% in 2015–16, from ₹19,000 crores to ₹54,000 crores.
 Turning the Make in India initiative into a reality for the electronics and hardware sector was the title of an ASSOCHAM-EY research.
 It predicted that the Indian electronics and hardware industry will develop at a CAGR of 13%–16% in 2013–18, from a level of $75 billion in 2016 to $112–130 billion by 2018.

 In May 2016, an NITI Aayog research stated that India's electronics sector contributes just 1.7% of GDP, but in Taiwan, South Korea, and China, it accounts for 15.5%, 15.1%, and 12.7% of GDP, respectively.
 India now makes up less than 5% of the global electronics manufacturing sector, with the majority of its electronics production going towards the country's own market.

 In 2014, the percentage of localized input/value addition in televisions was approximately 25–30% due to the importation of panels, semiconductors, and glass required for the production of LCD/LED TVs.
 Due to the importation of the compressor, refrigerant, motor, and coil, the localization of air conditioners was only approximately 30% to 40%.
 About 35–40% of the parts used in set-top boxes came from within the country.
 For refrigerators and washing machines, the localized content was approximately 70%.
 It is stated that in 2016, the percentage of localized value addition created in mobile phone assembly in India was barely 2-8%.